Lebo-Madikane/system-engineering-devops/shell-redirections/README.md

 5 - A bash script that prints the 4th line of a file (passwd) using pipelines.

 6 - A bash script that creates a newfile with content.

+7 - A bash script that redirects output content to a file (file-one).